cschladetsch/Doplhin/AnagramFinder/prompt.md

 * Ensure the program is robust and can handle various edge cases.
 * Prioritorise code readability, maintainability, and efficiency in the implementation.
 * Provide clear and informative error messages in case of any issues encountered during execution.
+* Show example usage that differs from that provided in this prompt.